Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ### Mistakes

+You will undoubtedly make mistakes when working with Git.
+Here are common mistakes that I have made and how to fix/undo them.

-**Undo Staging**: If you accidentally added a file with `git add .`, to remove it from the staging area, use:
+<strong>1. <ins>Undo Staging</ins></strong>: If you accidentally added a file with `git add .`, to remove it from the staging area, use:

 ```sh
 # without arguments